Walé Oyéjidé, Esq.

 designer & creative director

 In addition to his role as the brand's creative director, Walé Oyéjidé, designs Ikiré Jones's textiles/accessories, and authors all of the content affiliated with the brand.
 Mr. Oyéjidé's design work was part of the "Making Africa" contemporary design exhibit, which was at the Vitra Design Museum in Germany, the Guggenheim Bilbao in Spain, and the Kunsthal in Rotterdam.
 He was also featured in the "Creative Africa" exhibit at the Philadelphia Museum of Art.
-His work has also exhibited at the Tel Aviv Museum of Art.
+His work has also exhibited at the Tel Aviv Museum of Art and Fowler Museum, UCLA.
 He has been invited to lecture about his work in Brazil, Ecuador and France.
 His designs for Ikiré Jones also appeared as part of the "Generation Africa" fashion show at Pitti Uomo 89 in Florence, Italy.
-In upcoming exhibition, his work may be viewed at the Fowler Museum, UCLA.

-Mr. Oyéjidé is also a writer, a public speaker, an attorney and a recording artist/producer that has collaborated with J-Dilla and MF Doom, among others.
+Mr. Oyéjidé is a TED Fellow and will be giving a TED Talk about his purpose as a designer at TED Global 2017 in Arusha, Tanzania this year.
+He is also a writer, a public speaker, an attorney and a recording artist/producer that has collaborated with J-Dilla and MF Doom, among others.
 And for what it's worth, Esquire Magazine noted Mr. Oyéjidé as one of the best dressed men in the United States of America.

 Most importantly, on the good authority of the culinary critic that he knows as his 4 year old daughter, Mr. Oyéjidé has been assured that he makes the best pancakes in the Western World.